-Are you not enthused by cloud-like pillow tops and guarantees of deep hugging softness?
 Do you prefer to sleep more on the surface of your mattress and feel as if you’re floating just above it?

-Our in-depth review of Plank mattress will give you the skinny on what’s to love about this brand that was designed with the lovers of firmer mattresses squarely in mind.
+Our in-depth review of the Plank mattress will give you the skinny on what’s to love about this brand that was designed with the lovers of firmer mattresses squarely in mind.
 We’ll take you through support, motion transfer, and cooling.

 If you’re impatient for our verdict, go ahead and skip to the end.
 Otherwise, stick around for our layer-by-layer analysis.

-Possible Plank Complaints:
+Possible Plank Considerations:

 Construction: What’s inside Plank?